molero3111/rag-assistant-api/README.md

 ### RAG Chat
 - `POST /api/rag/chat/` — Send prompt, get LLM answer with context
-  - Body: `{ "prompt": "What is photosynthesis?" }`
+  - Body: `{
+  "prompt": "Please list the prime numbers between 1 and 20, are there any?"}`

 ---

 ## Environment Variables
-See `.env.example` for all required variables (Postgres, Redis, LLM, Django settings).
+See [.env.example](.env.example) for all required variables (Postgres, Redis, LLM, Django settings).

 ---